NetFabric/NetFabric.Assertive/README.md

 ### No enumerable interfaces

-A collection, to be enumerable by a `foreach` loop, does not have to implement any interface.
+A collection, to be enumerated by a `foreach` loop, does not have to implement any interface.
 It just needs to have a `GetEnumerator()` method that returns a type that has a property `Current` with a getter and a parameterless method `MoveNext()`that returns `bool`.

-The same applies to [async streams](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/generate-consume-asynchronous-stream) that, to be enumerable by a `await foreach` loop, also don't have to implement any interface.
+The same applies to [async streams](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/generate-consume-asynchronous-stream) that, to be enumerated by an `await foreach` loop, also don't have to implement any interface.
 They just needs to have a `GetAsyncEnumerator()` method that returns a type that has a property `Current` with a getter and a parameterless method `MoveNextAsync()`that returns `ValueTask<bool>`.

 Here's the minimal implementations for both types of enumerables: